-How to Make a Parsley, Lemon Juice and Raw Honey Face Mask
+How to Make a Parsley, Lemon and Honey Face Mask

-- One medium-sized head of fresh organic parsley, soaked in warm water then well chopped.
+- 1 medium-sized head of fresh organic parsley, soaked in warm water then well chopped.

-- One teaspoon of fresh lemon juice (reduced by half if you have dry or sensitive skin).
+- 1 teaspoon of fresh lemon juice (reduced by half if you have dry skin and perhaps exclude entirely for sensitive skin).

-- One tablespoon of a unfiltered raw honey that hasn’t been heat-treated (raw and organic Manuka honey with a high active number is the best if you can get it).
+- 2 teaspoons of a unfiltered raw honey that hasn’t been heat-treated (raw Manuka honey with a high active number is the best if you can get it).

 Start by chopping up a branch of parsley into small pieces with a knife or kitchen scissors.
 Curly parsley with its darker green color may be a little better for this face mask, but the flat leaf variety is fine if that’s what you have.